 If you are looking for an inexpensive way to invest in your business without hiring someone else to do it for you (and possibly pay them a hefty fee), this option might be perfect for you.

 Best for No Trading Costs or Management Fees – Wealth front Roth IRA.

-This is an excellent account because it has no trading costs, management fees, and no minimum balance required.
-There’s also no account minimum or annual fee, account service, or transfer fees.
+This account is excellent because it has no trading costs, management fees, or minimum balance required.
+There’s no account minimum or annual fee, account service, or transfer fee.

 You also won’t have to worry about any inactivity or maintenance fees.

 Best Solo 401k for Tax-Deductible Contributions – E*TRADE Retirement Plan Services Individual K Plan

 This plan allows you to contribute up to $19,000/year (or $25,000 if you’re 50 or older).
 You can also set up a Roth IRA for the same account.

 This is your plan if you have an E*TRADE Individual Retirement Account (IRA) with more than $1 million in total assets.
 Otherwise, it’s best suited for those looking for traditional retirement savings accounts and IRAs.

 If your Solo 401k is connected with an E*TRADE checking or brokerage account like our online trading platform, then there’s another great way to maximize your retirement contributions: Roth IRAs.

 Betterment is a Robo-advisor, so you can set it and forget it.
 You don’t need to worry about rebalancing your portfolio or monitoring the market: Betterment will do all that for you automatically.
 It also has no account minimums or account fees, which makes this solo 401k option very affordable.